FREQUENTLY ASKED QUESTIONS

 - K-12 Students with a demonstrated financial need

 - Kindergarten Students with a demonstrated financial need

 - Students Transferring from a Public or Charter School with a demonstrated financial need

 1. Determine how much to allocate based on your corporation’s tax liability for the current year.

-2. Complete and submit the Corporate Income Tax Allocation Form to STO4KIDZ by or before June 30, 2019.
-(This is your pledge)
+2. Complete and submit the Corporate Income Tax allocation pledge/ application Form to STO4KIDZ by or before June 30, 2020.

-3. STO4KIDZ will prepare your pre-approval form and will submit to ADOR on July 1, 2019.
+3. STO4KIDZ will prepare your application form and will submit to ADOR on July 2, 2020.
 (ADOR will only accept applications submitted by an STO such as STO4KIDZ)

-4. The same day our office receives your approval form from ADOR, we will email your corporation a copy of the approval form with key instructions.
+4. The same day our office receives your approval notification from ADOR, we will email your corporation a copy of the approval form with key instructions.

 We sincerely welcome and appreciate your support and participation in this most worthwhile program at no-out-of-pocket cost to you.

 STO4KIDZ is a School Tuition Organization (STO) which falls under Section 501(c)(3) of the Internal Revenue Code.
 We provide scholarships to qualifying students attending qualified private schools in Arizona through tax credit contributions made by individuals and corporations.
 STO4KIDZ is certified by the Arizona Department of Revenue (ADOR) to be in compliance with the Private School Tuition Tax Credit Requirements.

 1. Complete a STO4KIDZ online application.
 The application process will cover the Original, Switcher, and Corporate scholarships award opportunities for your student(s).
 One application is required for each student per school year.